-Hyperthyroidism In Pregnancy
+Hyperthyroidism in Pregnancy

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 Hyperthyroidism is a condition that develops when the thyroid gland makes too much thyroid hormone.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest in bed until your heart rate is under control.
 Your healthcare provider will tell you when it is okay to get out of bed.
 Call your healthcare provider before you get up for the first time.
 Sit or lie down right away if you feel weak or dizzy.